prs513rosewood/MolecularDynamics/_project/milestone05.md

 * Implement creation of atomic lattices
 * Devise an equilibration strategy and equilibrate a number of Lennard-Jones clusters with different numbers of atoms
 * Measure the simulation time as a function of the number of atoms in your system

+We ask you to provide the following analytical results in your final report:

+* Explain your test strategy for the Berendsen thermostat

 We ask you to provide and discuss the following figures in your final report: